anson-vandoren/ansonvandoren.com/content/posts/nodemcu-as-ftdi-bridge.md

 # Connecting to the ESP8266 chip

 Now that I have the connection points in place, all I need is something to hook it up to my computer.
 The ESP8266 communicates over a serial port connection through the TX/RX pins.
-The easiest way to make this connection is using a USB-to-TTL serial converter, and you can find these for a few bucks on [Banggood](https://www.banggood.com/Geekcreit-FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-p-917226.html?rmmds=search&cur_warehouse=CN) ([referral link](https://www.banggood.com/index.php?zf=43506250)) or [Amazon](https://amzn.to/35sNe2C).
+The easiest way to make this connection is using a USB-to-TTL serial converter, and you can find these for a few bucks on [Banggood](https://www.banggood.com/Geekcreit-FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-p-917226.html?rmmds=search&cur_warehouse=CN) or [Amazon](https://amzn.to/35sNe2C).
 I ordered one from Amazon, but immediately realized that I didn't want to wait the couple of days until it got here, so I started looking for other ways to make the connection.

 I have a handful of other ESP8266 development boards laying around from other projects, and those do have a micro-USB connection built into the board.
 Since the actual ESP8266 chip on those dev boards is also using the same TTL serial connection, it stands to reason those boards must have a built-in converter somewhere.
 I just needed to figure out how to use it to feed the communication signal through to my Sonoff chip.